harshverma724/40-Days-Java-Challenge/README.md

 - (14-05-2024) Day 1: Basic knowledge of Java, How Java Works , Skeleton of a Java program , Scanner Class.
 - (15-05-2024) Day 2: Basic functionality of variables, Variable declaration, Literals.
 - (16-05-2024) Day 3: More about Datatypes Variables, Check Binary Bits of an Integer.
+- (17-05-2024) Day 4: Compiler vs Interpreter, How Java is Platform Independent, JVM Architecture, Features of Java.